JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 !!! warning
     Don't use analytical derivations for derivatives in the tests.
-    Those are what you use to define the rules, and so can not be confidently used in the test.
+    Those are what you use to define the rules, and so cannot be confidently used in the test.
     If you misread/misunderstood them, then your tests/implementation will have the same mistake.
     Use finite differencing methods instead, as they are based on the primal computation.